Module 3 — The ReAct Pattern

 population("Tokyo")). - Observation — it reads the tool's result, which informs the next Thought.

-Those three repeat — Thought, Action, Observation, Thought, Action, Observation — until the agent has everything it needs and emits a final Answer.
-Crucially, each step is chosen after seeing the previous observation.
-The agent is not following a fixed recipe; it is reasoning its way forward one step at a time, exactly the loop from Module 1 but now with reasoning written out loud and real tools at each step.
+These three operations repeat — Thought, Action, Observation, Thought, Action, Observation — until the agent has gathered sufficient information to emit a final Answer.
+Each step is selected after observing the result of the previous one.
+The agent is not executing a fixed plan; it is reasoning incrementally, exactly as in the Module 1 loop, but with reasoning made explicit and tool calls available at each step.

 This activity needs JavaScript.
 The lesson below still covers everything.